What is resort credit? What can it be used… Read More →

 And there’s no reason you can’t bring the benefits of aromatherapy home with you once your vacation is over.
-One of the many activities offered at Excellence Resorts in Mexico and Dominican Republic is an aromatherapy class where you can learn the basics of essential oils and how to use them back home.

 Three great all-purpose oils for use at home are peppermint, tea tree and lavender.
 Because peppermint is a stimulant, massaging it into sore muscles will help relive everything from headaches to tired feet.
 A drop or two of tea tree oil on a warm washcloth works as a natural makeup remover or acne treatment.
 Both oils also work well in a steam bath to sooth colds and coughs.
 Meanwhile, lavender will sooth minor burns and insect bites, or help you drift off to sleep at night when rubbed on your temples or on your sheets.

 Some of our favorite scents for getting in the vacation frame of mind, even at home: